willzhang/dockerfiles/kubectl/README.md

-## What is Kubectl?
+## what is this image

-Kubectl is the Kubernetes command line interface.
+latest verison kubectl and helm based on alpine:latest

 ## Supported tags and respective Dockerfile links

-based on `alpine:latest`

 * [latest](https://github.com/willzhang/docker-images/blob/master/kubectl/Dockerfile)